geoffreylitt/homepage/source/articles/2023-03-25-llm-end-user-programming.html.md

 If you like this diagram too, then it suggests an interesting opportunity.
 Until now, the design of open-ended computational media has been restricted by the programming bottleneck problem.
 LLMs seem to offer a promising way to more flexibly turn natural language into code, which then raises the question: _what kinds of powerful computational media might be a good fit for this new situation?_

+## Demos of on-the-fly UI

+*Update 3/31: In the days after I originally posted this essay, I found a few neat demos on Twitter from people exploring ideas in this space; I've added them here.*

+OK, enough diagrams, what might on-the-fly UI generation actually feel like to use?

+Here's Sean Grove demonstrating on-the-fly generation of an interactive table view, a map view with a lat/long output, and a simple video editing UI:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">🚀Future of UI dev🔮:<br>~10% fixed UIs built by hand like today<br>~40% replaced by conversational UIs<br>~50% long-tail, on-the-fly UIs generated for specific tasks, used once, then vanish<br><br>Combined with ChatGPT plugins to read/write from the world 🤯<a href="https://t.co/mIFrCyzW8N">https://t.co/mIFrCyzW8N</a></p>&mdash; Sean Grove (@sgrove) <a href="https://twitter.com/sgrove/status/1640417065650778113?ref_src=twsrc%5Etfw">March 27, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+And here's Vasek Mlejnsky showing an IDE that can create a form for submitting server requests:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I present to you: <br>GPT-4 powered IDE that creates UI on demand so it fits your exact development needs.<br><br>Need UI for making server requests?
+No problem.
+Just ask for it. <a href="https://t.co/2oDKTuWM0e">pic.twitter.com/2oDKTuWM0e</a></p>&mdash; Vasek Mlejnsky (@mlejva) <a href="https://twitter.com/mlejva/status/1641151421830529042?ref_src=twsrc%5Etfw">March 29, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Finally, here's a little video mockup I made of GPT answering a question by returning an interactive spreadsheet.
+Note how I can tweak numbers and get immediate feedback.
+I can also inspect the underlying formulas and ask the model to explain them to me to level up my spreadsheet knowledge.
+(GPT actually did generate this spreadsheet data, I just copied the raw data into Excel to demonstrate the interactive element.)

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">what if a chat produced a spreadsheet as the answer, so you could instantly tweak numbers and see the result? <a href="https://t.co/FNKz0kLH7L">pic.twitter.com/FNKz0kLH7L</a></p>&mdash; Geoffrey Litt (@geoffreylitt) <a href="https://twitter.com/geoffreylitt/status/1641134578222891029?ref_src=twsrc%5Etfw">March 29, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I think these demos nicely illustrate the general promise of on-the-fly UI, but there's still a ton of work ahead.
+One particular challenge: interesting UIs usually can't be generated in a single shot; there has to be an iterative process with the user.
+In my experience, that iteration process can still often be very rough at the moment.

 ##  Next time: extensible software

 That's it for now.
 There are a lot of questions in the space that we still haven't covered.